 Take a look here at all 5 pledges in detail here – https://www.bda.org.uk/bsl-charter

-When a public services signs up to the Charter, they receive the BSL Charter itself and an accompanying document with information on the demographics of the local Deaf community and further detailed information.
+When public services sign up for the Charter, they receive the BSL Charter itself and an accompanying document with information on the demographics of the local Deaf community and further detailed information.

 It then looks at the communication and access issues that are being faced and seeks ways to resolve these by working in partnership with the BDA over several meetings.
 They consult the BDA’s toolkit and use the checklist to see what they are already doing and identify any gaps that require action.

-“I proudly support Harrow Council’s endorsement of the BSL Charter; and I will be continuing to actively work with Harrow United Deaf Club on this.”
+“I proudly support Harrow Council’s endorsement of the BSL Charter, and I will be continuing to work with Harrow United Deaf Club on this actively.”

 The BDA report that “other cities who have now signed up to the Charter include; Birmingham, Leicester, Nottingham, Blackpool and Derby.
 The Charter has also been signed by 13 health organisations and two police services in the Midlands.”

-Navin Shah who proposed this motion; is an Ambassador of Harrow United Deaf Club; as well as London Assembly Member for Brent and Harrow.
+Navin Shah, who proposed this motion, is an Ambassador of Harrow United Deaf Club and a London Assembly Member for Brent and Harrow.
 Harrow Council were recently the second Council in London to opt into the Charter.

-At this stage; it is purely a motion urging the Mayor of London; Boris Johnson to sign up to the BSL Charter….so watch this space!
+At this stage, it is purely a motion urging the Mayor of London, Boris Johnson to sign up for the BSL Charter….so watch this space!

-What positive affects do you think this Charter will have for Deaf people in UK?
+What positive effects do you think this Charter will have on Deaf people in the UK?

-Do you think that this Charter has what is takes to remove direct and indirect discrimination?
+Do you think that this Charter has what it takes to remove direct and indirect discrimination?